How To Increase Playback Speed in Videos

-When viewing an online video, have you ever thought, “is there a way to play it faster?”
+When viewing an online video, have you ever thought, “Is there a way to play it faster?”
 In this tutorial, I’ll show several ways to speed up video, whether using Windows Media Player, QuickTime, YouTube, or some other service.
 And no, you don’t have to get a video editor.

 I never worried about video playback speed until I took an online course where the lessons averaged 120 minutes.
 I don’t know about you, but I get antsy after 90 minutes.
 Sometimes I just wanted to fast-forward the video to the end.
 The problem with that strategy is you often lose good content in between.

-My optimum solution was to figure out how to speed up the videos on Microsoft Windows, but at a constant and pleasant rate.
+My optimum solution was to figure out how to speed up the videos on Microsoft Windows but at a constant and pleasant rate.
 This is similar to how I used Audacity to speed up my audio files.
 By “pleasant,” I wanted something close to the original speed but without hearing annoying chipmunk voices or seeing people in highly animated modes.

 Adjust YouTube Video Speed